What are the reasons for manoeuvres in a driving test?

 You may also remove your seat belt when carrying out a manoeuvre which includes reversing to allow you to turn easier in the seat.
 However; you MUST remember to re-fasten your seat belt.
 If you drive off after completing the manoeuvre without your seat belt on, you will have committed a serious driving fault for which you will fail your driving test.

-Remember for all the following routines are a guide, you must vary the steering to ensure accuracy.
+Remember for all the following routines are a guide, you must vary the steering to the circumstances to ensure accuracy.

 Download this pdf to view detailed descriptions of the manoeuvres »